Magic Mentors – Max Malini

 Last week I performed a magic show in Bangkok at my clients’ regional Sales Award dinner.
 The audience consisted of about 200 guests from countries in Asia, Australia, the UK, and the United States.
-I performed close up magic during the cocktail hour and later a stage show.
-A fun show, a terrific audience at a nice location.
+I performed close-up magic during the cocktail hour and later a stage show.
+A fun show, with a terrific audience at a nice location.
 I love what I do.

 Still Eating Cards